geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-16/meeting-transcript.md

 I'm like, no, you have to use the website.
 So they eventually, this company bought it that looks like a front for the government or at least someone the government contracts with.
 So I'm going to guess what happened is the government bought it through this company and then this company is going to charge the government an extra 20 or 30% using their process.
-Interesting.
+Chenyu: Interesting.
-Because who else is buying two red boxes?
+Geohot: Because who else is buying two red boxes?
 But no, we legit sold two red boxes and they sent the wire, so they'll ship today.
 So yeah, two red boxes left.